ga-curriculum/unsupervised-learning-metrics/clustering-techniques-and-evaluation/README.md

 ## DBSCAN: Density-Based Clustering
 DBSCAN clusters data based on density, effectively handling noise and non-linear cluster shapes.

-Since we have been generating random data, let's see if DBSCAN performs differently than K-Means!
+As we have been generating random data, let's expplore how DBSCAN behaves compares to K-Means.

 ### Hands-On DBSCAN Example:
 ```python